 Upon giving the album a full listen, around 10 now, I will confirm what you already know.
 His debut is superior to his second.
 But give it time, and his new music will creep into your system and have you back in his team again.

 This time around, the back story is not compelling.
 The latest media coverage surrounding his life shows him no longer heartbroken.
-The name Sam Smith is now established and well decorated with recognition from the music industry.
-But narrative aside, what is constant is his voice is ethereal and at the same time potent.
+The name Sam Smith is now established and well-decorated with recognition from the music industry.
+But narrative aside, what is constant is that his voice is ethereal and at the same time potent.

 If I were being honest, nothing about the sound is groundbreaking.
 There is no significant experimentation.
 But ask yourself, why risk a formula that works?
 And is that completely wrong?

 There are sure fire hits like the catchy, gospel choir-infused “Baby, You Make Me Crazy”.
 Nostalgia is sure to hit when you listen in on a relationship built but falling in “Palace”.
 And there is the prevalent imagery of fire in the context of love with “Burning”, a strategy that always seems to sell.
 (Think very hard – Tina Arena, Usher and Ellie Goulding!)